Blog

 Line of Credit vs Credit Card: Which Should You Get?

 Both a line of credit and a credit card are forms of revolving credit.
 This means you can borrow up to an approved limit, repay what you use, and then access credit again.
-While they may seem similar on the surface, they work in very different ways, and choosing the wrong option can increase costs or make managing repayments more difficult.
+While they may appear similar, they function differently and may suit different borrowing situations.

-The right choice depends on how you plan to use the money, how long you expect to carry a balance, and whether flexibility or convenience is more important to you.
-This guide explains the difference between a line of credit and a credit card, compares how they are typically used, and helps you decide which option may suit your financial situation.
+The most appropriate option can depend on how you plan to use the funds, how long you expect to carry a balance, and your personal financial circumstances.
+This guide explains the differences between a line of credit and a credit card, how they are commonly used, and factors to consider when comparing them.

 What is a line of credit?

 A line of credit is a revolving credit account with an approved borrowing limit.
-You can access funds when needed, repay them, and then reuse the available credit.
+You can access funds when needed, repay them, and then reuse the available credit within that limit.

 Types of lines of credit